 A headless CMS strips away those templates and front-end delivery layers (the ‘head’) that legacy CMSs have built in.
 Headless allows developers to push and pull content to any device, screen, or external software—as well as from any device, screen, or external software through API calls (like RESTful APIs, or GraphQL).
 API calls are the go-between, linking the content within the headless CMS to pretty much anywhere else.

 For instance, a headless CMS could feed content to a website, just as easily as it could feed content to a smart speaker or iOS app, a capability which a legacy CMS will struggle to provide.
-Similarly, using the same API calls, the headless CMS can pull in data from analytics tools or beacon technology to give marketers the information they need.
+Similarly, using the same content API calls, the headless CMS can pull in data from analytics tools or beacon technology to give marketers the information they need.
 Naturally, this all makes integrating with third-party systems relatively easy in comparison to a legacy CMS, which were built to push content out in one, linear fashion and rely on bootstrapping and extra plugins to create other digital experiences.

 Because a good headless content management system should provide a robust set of APIs, developers are free to build using their preferred frameworks like Angular, VueJS, or React.
 Plus, developers can use different frameworks for different projects, instead of choosing and sticking with one, in order to use the best tools for the job every single time.